top of page

 Kate Shepherd Cohen is an award-winning menstrual health pioneer.

-A leading menstrual literacy expert and social entrepreneur, she is Founder & CEO of Health Tech menstrual education organisation Menstrual Cycle Support, credited for being the first to take non-clinical menstrual cycle support into mainstream healthcare in the UK, on referral through the GP on social prescription.
+A leading menstrual literacy expert, activist and social entrepreneur, she is Founder & CEO of Health Tech menstrual education organisation Menstrual Cycle Support, credited for being the first to take non-clinical menstrual cycle support into mainstream healthcare in the UK, on referral through the GP on social prescription.

 "Through Menstrual Cycle Support,